 Even with a wood coating, you will need to wash your wood countertop regularly.

 - For everyday wipe-downs, use mild dish liquid and water.
 Dry with a soft cloth.

 - Sprinkle any light stains with salt.
 Slice a lemon and rub it with the salt.
 If necessary, let it stand overnight and then rinse with water to remove the remaining stain.

 - For dark stains, soak a cotton swab in 3 percent hydrogen peroxide solution and blot.

 - If the stain is severe or stubborn, sand and refinish the wood.

 Other countertops are either naturally smooth or developed in a laboratory to resist staining.
 These do not require staining but should still receive daily attention to keep them looking their best.

 Homeowners often choose glass countertops in their kitchen because they are exceptionally easy to clean.

 Simply spray glass or kitchen cleaner onto a sponge or soft cloth.
 Do not spray the cleaner onto the surface or use an abrasive scrubbing tool.
 If any stuck-on dirt remains, mix dishwashing detergent and hot water and scrub with the same soft tool.

 Laminate countertops respond best to non-abrasive cleansers and tools.
 Simply soak a rag or sponge in warm, soapy water and rinse.
-Use a toothbrush on any seams or edging that need a scrub.
+Use a toothbrush on any seams or edges that need a scrub.